Keto Peanut Butter Brownies

 - Eggs – To properly combine the ingredients and bind them, it’s important to use room temperature eggs.
 You can set them on the counter 30 minutes – 1 hour before making the brownies.
 Or you can place them into a bowl of warm water to speed up the process.

-- Sweetener - My sweetener is the best combination I have found for making these keto peanut butter brownies.
-I do have a few alternatives for you in the recipe notes if you want to try something else.
+- Sweetener – My sweetener is the best combination I have found for making these keto peanut butter brownies.
+I do have a few alternatives for you in the recipe notes if you want to try something else, such as monk fruit or allulose.

-- Almond & Coconut Flours - Using a combination of these two gluten free flours gives the keto brownies a fantastic texture.
+- Almond Flour & Coconut Flour – Using a combination of these two gluten free flours gives the keto brownies a fantastic texture.

-- Cocoa - To give them a rich and decadent taste, you will need some cocoa.
-Use unsweetened to ensure it is low carb.
+- Cocoa – To give them a rich and decadent taste, you will need some cocoa.
+Use unsweetened cocoa powder to ensure it is low carb.

 - Vanilla – A little bit of vanilla extract brings out the rest of the flavors.

-- Baking Powder - Using baking powder is a must, so the brownies raise enough while baking.
+- Baking Powder – Using baking powder is a must, so the brownies rise enough while baking.

 - Salt – Just a little bit of salt will help bring out the sweetness in the peanut butter brownies.

-- Peanut Butter - Luscious creamy natural peanut butter is the star of these brownies.
+- Peanut Butter – Creamy peanut butter is the star of these brownies.
+Make sure to choose a natural peanut butter without added sugar.

 - Cream Cheese – The cream cheese really elevates the flavor as well as the texture to make these the ultimate brownies.